-EPLO has 34 member organisations from 13 European countries (10 EU Member States plus Kosovo, Norway and Switzerland).
-EPLO’s members are individual NGOs, networks of NGOs, and think tanks.
-Click here to view a map showing the location of EPLO member organisations’ offices around the world (January 2015).
+EPLO has 48 member organisations from 18 European countries (13 EU Member States plus Kosovo, Norway, Serbia, Switzerland and the United Kingdom).
+EPLO’s member organisations are individual NGOs, networks of NGOs and think tanks.

-The Berghof Foundation is an independent, non-governmental and non-profit organisation that supports efforts to prevent political and social violence, and to achieve sustainable peace through conflict transformation.
+The Berghof Foundation is an independent, non-governmental and non-profit organisation supporting people in conflict in their efforts to achieve sustainable peace through conflict transformation and peacebuilding.

 Budapest Centre for Mass Atrocities Prevention